ShekharShwetank/Quantized_Neural_Network_on_RISC-V/TASK_2/ERROR_LOG.md

-Alright, let's reframe this from your perspective, the intern at VSDSquadron_Pro_Edge_AI_Research_Internship.

 ## Troubleshooting Log: VSDSquadron PRO Edge AI Model Deployment

 This document details steps for troubleshooting and successfully building a TensorFlow Lite Micro application for the SiFive FE310-G002 on the VSDSquadron PRO board.
 It outlines the challenges faced, learning from each obstacle, and how I ultimately solved them.